Effective training of deep convolutional neural networks for hyperspectral image classification through artificial labeling: Materials Methods

-Our proposition is based on two observations.
-First, it has been noted that starting from the initial neurons, subsequent layers of a deep neural network form a representation of a local input data structure~\cite{Goodfellow2016deep}.
-Second, in many hyperspectral classification problems (e.g. land cover labelling in remote sensing, paint identification in heritage science, scene analysis in forensics) we observe classes with a number of local spectral pattern variations.
-These variations are cumulative result of: variations in classes, non-uniformity in class structure (e.g. the same class can contain differing crop types), spectral variations (e.g. same crop in two areas can have differing properties due to sunlight exposure, soil type) or acquisition conditions (e.g. level of lighting, shadows).
-This effect often leads to a blob-like structure of a hyperspectral dataset, where the blobs can have different properties.
-By introducing locally continuous artificial classes, even when they don't correspond to the true ones, we can force the network to represent those blobs patterns.
+It is well-known that remote sensing hyperspectral images contain spatial structure, that can be exploited to improve classification scores when only a few training samples are available~\cite{tan2014efficient,tarabalka2010segmentation,Romaszewski2016PNGrow,wang2014semi,Cholewa2019lvariant}.
+A segmentation can be applied to propose candidate pixels for labelling with high confidence~\cite{tan2014efficient} or identify connected components for label assignment~\cite{tarabalka2010segmentation}.
+Class training samples can be extended through moderated region growing~\cite{Romaszewski2016PNGrow} or spatial filtering combined with spatial-spectral Label Propagation~\cite{wang2014semi}.
+Finally, disagreement between spatial and spectral classifiers can be used to propose new samples~\cite{Cholewa2019lvariant}.
+A qualitative investigation of this phenomenon shows that hyperspectral pixels close to one another, whether spatially or spectrally, are likely to have the same class label, thus fulfilling the `cluster assumption'~\cite{chapelle2006}.
+This effect often leads to a blob-like structure of a hyperspectral dataset, observed in many hyperspectral classification problems (e.g. land cover labelling in remote sensing, paint identification in heritage science, scene analysis in forensics).
+A single class with samples in different parts of an image can be made of a number of blobs, which differ from each other because of, e.g., non-uniformity in class structure (e.g. the same class can contain differing crop types), spectral variations (e.g. same crop in two areas can have differing properties due to sunlight exposure, soil type) or acquisition conditions (e.g. level of lighting, shadows).